 What are the most important goals of Content Marketing

-Before we dive into the strategic part, we would like to start by briefly outlining what we consider to be some of the most important goals of content marketing.
-And in our opinion, it doesn’t really matter whether you are working in the B2B sector or in the B2C sector.
-The main targets are quite similar, with a subtle tactical difference that can be observed: The focus in the B2C area is often more on creating entertaining content, whereas in the B2B environment the educational component is particularly important.
-Also, when it comes to your overall strategic positioning, the specific choice of measures and tactics can certainly differ depending on the industry, the environment, or even the complexity of your products, Content Marketing might offer different opportunities in different sectors.
-Nevertheless, there are several goals we can identify as fundamental:
+Before we dive into the strategic part, we want to outline, what for us are some the most important goals of content marketing.
+And in our opinion, it doesn’t matter whether you are working in the B2B sector or in the B2C sector.
+The main targets are similar, with a subtle tactical difference.
+The focus in the B2C area is often more on creating entertaining content.
+But in an B2B environment, the educational component is particularly important.
+When it comes to strategic positioning, the choice of measures and tactics can differ as well.
+Content marketing strategies can look very different in different sectors.
+Always factor in the specifics of the industry, your product, and the environment.
+Besides, there are several general goals we can identify as fundamental.